mike-westaway/timehelper/README.md

 This is the client secret the Api AAD Application configured above.
 This id will be propogated by the GitHub actions into the configuration for the TimeHelper-Api and is the 'password' that allows the Api Application to assume the identity of the Api AAD application (without a secret any application could spoof this and access the Graph Api, providing it had valid user token and that user had consented to Api application accessing graph data on their behalf).

 ### AAD_DOMAIN
+This is the domain of the AAD tenant that you will be using. it is likely to be your company domain or something like <yourdomain>.onmicrosoft.com.
+You can specify any valid domain associated with your tenant.
+Valid domains can be found by [clicking on the Custom domain names](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Domains) blade in your AAD definition in the Azure portal.

 ### AAD_TENANTID
+This is the tenantid of the AAD tenant that you will be using.
+This can be found by [on the overview page](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Domains) for your AAD definition in the Azure portal.

 ### AZURE_CREDENTIALS

 ### DB_ADMIN_PASSWORD
 ### PAT
 Does this still get used?